 Maple wood is strong, hard, and dense.
 Plus, it is attractive because of its aesthetic look.
 Therefore, Maple wood is a popular option in flooring.

-The uniform texture and smooth surface of wood grain are able to add a consistent look to the entire floor.
+The uniform texture and smooth surface of the wood grain are able to add a consistent look to the entire floor.

 Maple wood floors can easily maintain by regular vacuuming and sweeping.